flamenl/clean/readme.md

 All autoloading is done by composer.

 ### EventDispatching
-This uses the [Crell/Tukio](https://github.com/Crell/Tukio) component, but by design this [PSR-14](http://www.php-fig.org/psr/psr-14/) implementation kan be easily replaced by another PSR-14 implemetation.
+This uses the [Crell/Tukio](https://github.com/Crell/Tukio) component, but by design this [PSR-14](http://www.php-fig.org/psr/psr-14/) implementation can easily be replaced by another PSR-14 implementation.

 ### Middleware
 To prevent bloat I made a custom [psr-15](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-15-request-handlers.md) implementation.
 If you like a challenge, you should try making one yourself.